jih189/fixtureless_fixturing_place_and_pick_re-grasping/README.md

 we will clean up the code later

+After installing ROS_melodic and Coppeliasim

-change the Coppeliasim directory name to "CoppeliaSim"
+1. change the Coppeliasim directory name to "CoppeliaSim"

-Add
-export COPPELIASIM_ROOT_DIR=$HOME/CoppeliaSim
-into .bashrc
+2. Add "export COPPELIASIM_ROOT_DIR=$HOME/CoppeliaSim" into .bashrc
+3. mkdir catkin_wc
+4. clone the repository into catkin_wc
+5. change that directory's name to "src"